lcrobotics/EasyFTC_Old/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-To create an issue create an issue on that repository and provide the following information by filling in [the template](https://github.com/lcrobotics/EasyFTC/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+In order to create an issue, make one on that repository and provide the following information by filling in [the template](https://github.com/lcrobotics/EasyFTC/blob/master/.github/ISSUE_TEMPLATE/bug_report.md):

-Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+Include links to files or GitHub projects, or copy/pasteable snippets, in which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **If you're reporting that EasyFTC crashed**, include a crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.